 - Payment reminders: “Hi Sara, this is a payment reminder for your XX.
 Please follow the link here to make a payment.
 If there is an issue, reply to this message.”

 You may ask why should I make the switch to contactless payments?
 It’s not as if the pandemic is going to last forever.
 Well, contactless payments are here to stay with 74% of people saying they will keep using contactless payment post-pandemic.

 Business Texting For Your Business

-Through text, your customers can respond quickly and provide feedback, you can automate reminders and payment requests, and you know your messages are getting opened.
+Through text, your customers can respond quickly and provide feedback, you can automate payment reminders and payment requests, and you know your messages are getting opened.